Childhood in ancient Rome

 Childbirth in ancient Rome was dangerous for both the mother and the child.
 Mothers usually would rely on religious superstition to avoid death.
 Certain customs such as lying in bed after childbirth and using plants and herbs as relief were also practiced.
 Midwives assisted the mothers in birth.
-Once children were born they would not be given a name until 8 or 9 days after their birth.
+Once children were born they wouldn’t be given a name until 8 or 9 days after their birth.
 The number depended on if they were male or female.
-Once the days had past, the child would be gifted a name and a bulla during a ceremony.
-Once a child reached the age of 1, they would gain legal privileges which could lead to citizenship.
+Once the days had passed, the child would be given a name and a bulla during a ceremony.
+When a child reached the age of 1, they would gain legal privileges which could lead to citizenship.
 Children 7 and under were considered infants, and were under the care of women.
-Children were expected to help with housework from age 8 until they reached adulthood at age 12 for girls, or 14 for boys.
+From age 8 until they reached adulthood children were expected to help with housework.
+The age of adulthood was 12 for girls, or 14 for boys.
 Children would often have a variety of toys to play with.
 If a child died they could be buried or cremated.
 Some would be commemorated in Roman religious tradition.

 Pregnancy and birth

 In ancient Rome, childbirth was the aim of a Roman marriage.
 Procreation was the prime duty and expectation of a woman.
 Childbirth also brought upon high risk to both the mother and child due to a greater chance of complications, which included infection, uterine hemorrhage, and the young age of the mothers.
 Women relied mainly on the religious and superstitious practices associated with medicine at this time.
 After conception, women would rest in bed to “preserve the seed.”
 To treat pregnancy symptoms they would eat a bland diet of eggs or rice and would be massaged with olive oil.
 Plants and herbs such as dittany leaves, scordotis in hydromel and the root of verbena were used for relief during labor.
 Also, methodologies such as a drink powdered with sow’s dung to relieve labor pains and fumes from hyena loin fat or placing the right foot of a hyena on the woman to induce an easy delivery were of use.
 The development of midwives greatly improved the birthing process for Roman women.
 Midwives assisted births in the home and prepared the mothers with oil for lubrication, warm water, sponges, and provided bandages for the newborn.
 During difficult births tools with sharp hooks would be used to extract the baby.
 Once the baby was born the midwife would cut the umbilical cord, remove the placenta and then they would decide if the child was worth keeping.
 Once declared fit to live, as a Roman ritual the midwife would place the child on the ground for the head of the household to then raise up and claim it to rear.
+Various other traditional rites accompanied the birth and were intended to ensure the favour of the gods.